TRY THIS AT HOME: CARDINAL SODAS

 Photos, story and recipes by Shelly Westerhausen,

-Vegetarian Ventures and Driftless magazine
+of Vegetarian Ventures and Driftless magazine

 Summer cocktails don't get any easier than this — a three-ingredient Cardinal soda.
 One: homemade simple syrup.
 Two: a Cardinal Spirits clear spirit of your choice.
 Three: soda water.